hao-otterai/distributed-word2vec/README.md

-## Distributed training of Word2Vec word embeddings
+## Distributed training of Word2Vec
 Distributed training of a word embedding model (Word2vec) for large vocabularies

 ### Quick Start